Richard Parsons, former CEO of Time Warner, dies at 76

 Later on, he would be an economic adviser for President Barack Obama and work on the transition team for former New York mayor Michael Bloomberg.

-Parsons quickly rose the ranks at the law firm Patterson, Belknap, Webb & Tyler, eventually becoming partner.
-He then moved to the banking industry, leading Dime Savings Bank of New York as an executive, then later as its CEO — his first experience giving a company a successful makeover.
+After moving back to New York, Parsons quickly rose the ranks at the law firm Patterson, Belknap, Webb & Tyler, eventually becoming partner.
+He moved to the banking industry, leading Dime Savings Bank of New York as an executive, then as its CEO — his first experience giving a company a successful makeover.

 He stayed true to his passion for basketball, serving as interim CEO of the Los Angeles Clippers in 2014 while putting his resolute leadership skills in action.